 You only need 45 – 60 minutes to walk the loop.
 It’s mostly stroller friendly and its certainly family friendly.
 There are some steep sets of stairs to get down to the ocean, but they can be easily bypassed.

-Check out Long Beach in Pacific Rim National Park
+13. Walk Long Beach in Pacific Rim National Park

 Long Beach owes its name to the fact that it is the longest sand beach on the west coast of Vancouver Island.
 There’s room for everyone to do their thing – whether it be simply walking the beach, swimming, building sandcastles, surfing or kayaking.
 Don’t forget snacks and a picnic.
 It’s a great place to watch the sun go down while you stare into the embers of a beach fire.
 When was the last time you were allowed to have one of those?